-Douglas says that using the Smith System principles of crash prevention, which the company has taught to professional drivers for more than 65 years, is just as effective for family drivers as it is for professionals.
+Douglas says that using the Smith System principles of crash prevention, which the company has taught to professional drivers for almost 70 years, is just as effective for family drivers as it is for professionals.
 This month, Smith System releases “Driving Family,” an 18-minute video designed to build awareness and instill safer driving skills.

 “One consistent theme we hear when a driver goes through the class is, ‘How can I take this home to my children or spouse?’
 So we decided to create something that takes that culture of safety to the family.”

 Putting the Brakes on Dangerous Driving with The Smith5Keys®